THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 You can find fresh produce, meat, and eggs.

 Plus, there are usually a lot of stands with different types of food.

-It’s a great way to try new things and support your local farmers.
+It’s a great way to try new things and support local farmers.

-Puzzles are a great way to pass the time.
+Puzzles are a great way to spend a few hours of your day.

 You can find them in all shapes and sizes.

 Plus, there are puzzles for all levels of difficulty.

 What I enjoy most about doing a puzzle is the mental break it gives me.